BirchM93/Project/README.md

     -  As an interested client, I want an easy to fill in enquiry form, so I can make contact with the gym.
     -  As a new visitor to the website, I want learn more about the gym.
     -  As a new and potential client, I want information about gym memberships rates.
-    -  As an interested client, I want an easy to fill in enquiry form.
     -  As an interested current/or potential client, I want to follow the gym on social media, so I can keep up with their latest news.
     -  As a potential/current client, I want to check the class timetables.
     -  As a new/current client, I want to know what classes are on offer.